casperjs/casperjs/README.md

 # Casper.js

-Casper.js is a navigation utility for [PhantomJS](http://www.phantomjs.org/).
+Casper.js is a navigation & testing utility for [PhantomJS](http://www.phantomjs.org/).
 It eases the process of defining a full navigation scenario and provides useful high-level functions, methods & syntaxic sugar for doing common tasks such as:

 - defining & ordering navigation steps
 - filling forms